Victor Fyodorov: Early life and military service

 Viktor Georgiyevich Fyodorov was born in Alma-Ata, Russian Turkestan on 11 November 1885.
 It was a region in straitened circumstances, being dependent on cattle husbandry and farming.
-Fyodorov left it behind when he departed for the University of Kharkiv; he became one of only 12,500 college students in the entirety of Russia.
+Fyodorov left it behind when he departed for the University of Kharkov; he became one of only 12,500 college students in the entirety of Russia.
 While at university, he became imbued with Social Democratic Party politics.
 As those views were considered revolutionary at the time, Fyodorov moved to Belgium in 1908.
 From there, he went on to France, and found life there enjoyable.

 When World War I erupted, he was still in France.
 On 21 August 1914, he volunteered for military service in the 2nd Regiment of the French Foreign Legion.
 He was assigned to Battalion F, and committed to front line service on 24 October 1914.
 On 21 November, he was promoted to Caporal.